neomatamune/deep_5if/README.md

 You will get to a login form.
 In the "Password or token" field, enter "demo".
 You will then be redirected to the usual Jupyter Notebook interface.
 Open the "notebooks" folder, and then the "01_CNN_Training.ipynb" if you want to train the neural network, or "02_CNN_Usage.ipynb" if you want to use a pre-trained one or your own.

+## About CPU Threads number and the rebuild process

+To change the number of threads used by caffe during training, open the "./caffe-intel-4threads/Dockerfile" file, change the "ENV OMP_NUM_THREADS=4" value to whichever number of threads you wish to use and restart the build process (run build.sh and start_jupyter.sh after making sure you stop and removed your previous container with "sudo docker stop deep_jupyter && sudo docker rm deep_jupyter").
+No need to rebuild the image database, since it was stored in a shared folder with the host machine.

 ## Resources

 + Stefan Duffner's website (where test data and latest version of the assignment can be found):